Confessions of a Contrarian

 It’s not something I’m proud of, but it is something I enjoy.
 I believe that I provide a valuable public service.

 We’ve all been trapped in a conversation with someone who goes on about his/her glory or achievements.
 Sometimes that person is a bit of antagonist who inflates their ego and sense of self-worth at the expense of others.
 Sometimes their just downright despicable people.
 That’s where I come in.

 I generally enjoy sending these egomaniacs hurtling back down to earth, because there’s nothing I hate more than a bully.
 The satisfaction I get from delivering a good humbling is almost sexual.

 How Does One Become a Contrarian?

-I believe I got started down the path to becoming blackbelt contrarian by having my backside handed to me verbally by quick-witted little girls on the playground during my childhood.
+I believe I got started down the path to becoming a blackbelt contrarian by having my backside handed to me verbally by quick-witted little girls on the playground during my childhood.

 There were many days where I was left standing speechless with my jaw agape as I frantically searched my brain for any kind of response.
 Children can be so cruel.